Atlas-OpenHands-SuperAnnotate/delivery-script/README.md

 ## Usage

 First take the container id from the docker app, by copying the `ID` below the container name.
 Another way to get the container id is to run `docker ps` and copy the container id from the column `CONTAINER ID`.
 It has to be the `runtime` container.
+IMPORTANT, you might have different running instances for each of the conversations inside OpenHands.
+In this case, take the one that matches the conversation you are interested in.
 Example:

 ```bash
 > docker ps